AbhiramRV/Object_detection/README.md

 YOLOv7 which was launched recently surpassed all the earlier known object detector in speed and accuracy.
 Good medium article to implement perception problems is: https://medium.com/@shahrullo/visual-perception-for-self-driving-cars-bb500f8c6adc

+# Perception for Self Driving Cars
+Perception proble for self driving cars is to get data from sensors, understand the scene and pass the information to planning module
+Inorder to understand the perception architecture, we look how Tesla is solving this problem.

+Earlier architecture is hydra nets to detect objects, lane lines, depth and segmentation masks from each camera feed.
+While this approach increased the computation efficiency, it is lacking the spacial and time awareness.
+To solve the issue, Tesla built an unique architecture.

+Camera feed from all the 8 cameras are read and a vector space is generated.
+This vector space is a 3D world representation of surrounding around the car.
+Object detection, tracking, segmentation, depth estimation, time awareness, lane detection, object detection is performed in vector space.
+But standard data sets for creating and understanding vector space are not available.
+So tesla created the on their own.

+Occupancy network.